Radio Frequency Ablation

 An examination that uses an intravenous substance to detect bone metastases in every body skeleton

 Bags full of fluid located in the kidney.
 Cysts can be malignant

 Severe pain in the lumbar region, flank or groin caused by a stone that blocks the normal flow of urine.
 It usually occurs by eliminating kidney stone.

 Muscles that connect from the bladder to the urethra.
 These muscles contract to hold the urine in the bladder and relax to let the urine pass into the urethra.

 Classification of tumors: the classification TNM

-The classification TNM is the international classification prepared by the International Society of Pathology.
-It is used to classify tumors according to size T), if the lymph nodes are affected (factor N) and if the cancer has spread to other parts of your body, called metastasis M).
+The classification TNM is the international classification developed by the International Society of Pathology.
+It is used to classify tumors according to size (factor T), if the lymph nodes are affected (factor N) and if the cancer has spread to other parts of your body, called metastasis M).
 Benign tumors grow locally, while malignant ones cause invasion of local structures, local or distant metastases.